What is erythrasma?

 Erythrasma has a typical clinical appearance.
 Diagnosis may be supported by the following investigations.

 - Wood lamp skin examination: long wavelength ultraviolet radiation causes erythrasma to fluoresce a coral-pink colour due to coproporphyrin III released by the bacteria.
+The fluorescence is not seen if the skin has recently been washed because the responsible porphyrin is water soluble.

 What is the treatment for erythrasma?